curtiskokuloku/Chess/README.md

-# Chess - A Simple Implementation
+# Terminal Chess Master

 <img src="chess-demo.gif" width="400"/>

 ## Description

-> This chess program provides a digital platform for users to play the classic game of chess.
-> It's designed to allow users to make legal moves based on the standard chess rules,
-> offering an engaging experience for both beginners and seasoned players.
-> The program utilizes object-oriented programming principles in C++ to create a
-> structured and modular chess environment.
+> C++ program enabling chess play in the terminal.
+Designed for simplicity and engagement, catering to players of all levels.
+Highlights object-oriented programming principles for a structured and modular chess environment.

 ## Features